ImageMagick/Usage-Markdown/distorts/index.md

 #### Moving areas of an image {#shepards_transform}

 You can even move a whole sections of the image by moving a set of points around that section all together.
-For example lets move the koala's head sideways by using points around the head (red line), but also pinning the parts of the image we don't want to move (green line).
+For example, let's move the koala's head sideways by using points around the head (red line), but also pinning the parts of the image we don't want to move (green line).

 ~~~{.hide}
 convert koala.gif -fill none \